leoalho/leoalho.github.io/src/postsInProgres/rasters2.md

 ![captionless image](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*p2nesMLX5DEFtjVaXPvKBQ.gif)

 Speeding up our server will be the topic of our next part.
 Thank you again for reading.
 Any comments are more than welcome.

-_Originally published at_ [_https://dev.to_](https://dev.to/leoalho/a-minimalist-raster-tile-server-with-express-and-postgis-part-2-adding-more-features-2d0c) _on August 29, 2023._